USFOneHealthCodeathon2020/Team-YOLO/README.md

 Microbiome data goes through pre-processing before machine learning implementation.
 Pre-processing transforms input data into a suitable form which the network can identify and use.
 Data processing goals could include reduction of input space size, smoother relationships among data, normalization, feature extraction, and noise reduction.
 Microbiome data produced from high-throughput sequencing often leads to a variable number of reads per sample.
 Normalization ensures comparability of data across samples with differences in read depth.

 ### PCA
+Principal component analysis (PCA) is a unsupervised  dimensionality reduction technique that finds relationships in the dataset, then transforms and reduces them into principal components (i.e. uncorrelated features that embody the information contained within the dataset) that do not have redundant information.

 ### Machine Learning
 Machine learning describes the use of algorithms to recognize, classify, and predict patterns from data (Tarca, 2007).